People of Andalucia

 In spring of 1938 the Nationalists drove through the defence line in Aragón and ended up on the east coast of Spain.
 Ignoring the problem of Barcelona, the army marched south to unsuccessfully attach Valencia.
 Seizing the moment the Republicans attacked Franco's rear with an offensive in the River Ebro valley which cost in total over 50,000 casualties and 20,000 dead.
 In December Franco marched on a virtually undefended Barcelona and the Republicans fled north to France.

 The final theatre was in 1939 in Madrid with the Nationalist forces posed on the outskirts a Colonel Casado staged a coup within the Republic defenders in the hope of better surrender terms.
-On March 28th Francisco Franco's army marched into Madrid and on the 1st of April the war was declared officially over.
-Franco would deep an iron grip on Spain until his death in 1975.
+On 28 March Francisco Franco's army marched into Madrid and on 1 April the war was declared officially over.
+Franco would maintain an iron grip on Spain - its civil liberties, women's rights, jobs and religious practice - until his death in 1975.
 Many Republican supporters would flee, and many of those who were captured would be executed.
 In all over 500,000 Spaniards lost their lives in the conflict.
 Spain would not enter the Second World War - as a country they had already done enough.
 It would take generations to recover, if Spain ever can.